-The SPI is a four-pin interface with chip select (\overline{CS}) , serial input (SI), serial output (SO), and serial clock (SCK) pins.
-CY14B256P provides serial access to nvSRAM through SPI interface.
-The SPI bus on CY14B256P can run at speeds of up to 40 MHz for all instructions except RDRTC which runs at 25 MHz.
+The SPI is a four-pin interface with chip select ( $\overline{CS}$ ), serial input (SI), serial output (SO), and serial clock (SCK) pins.
+CY14B512P provides serial access to nvSRAM through SPI interface.
+The SPI bus on CY14B512P can run at speeds up to 40 MHz for all instructions except RDRTC which runs at 25 MHz.